SpeedfireV/windows_app_tracker/README.md

 ## Used Packages

-The following packages are used in the development of **App Tracker**:
+The following packages are used in the development of **App Tracker** among others:

 - **[Bloc](https://pub.dev/packages/bloc)**: For state management, allowing efficient handling of UI states and business logic.
 - **[SQFlite](https://pub.dev/packages/sqflite)**: Manage database & store data about app usage.